Farama-Foundation/ViZDoom/README.md

 ## Contributions

 This project is maintained and developed in our free time.
-All bug fixes, new examples and scenarios are welcome!
+All bug fixes, new examples, scenarios and other contributions are welcome!
 We are also open to features ideas and design suggestions.

 ## License